How to sell your business in Canada

 Key advisors to consider:

-- accountant or tax advisor: prepares financial statements, plans tax-efficient sale structures, and may assist with valuation
+- Accountant or tax advisor: prepares financial statements, plans tax-efficient sale structures, and may assist with valuation.

-- lawyer: drafts and reviews contracts, handles due diligence, and manages closing procedures
+- Lawyer: drafts and reviews contracts, handles due diligence, and manages closing procedures.

-- business broker: markets your business, finds qualified buyers, and negotiates on your behalf
+- Business broker: markets your business, finds qualified buyers, and negotiates on your behalf.

-- financial advisor: helps structure the deal and plan for life after the sale
+- Financial advisor: helps structure the deal and plan for life after the sale.

-Preparing your documentation
+Preparing your business for sale

 Financial statements

-- Income statements: show your business generates profit
+- Income statements: show your business generates profit.

-- Balance sheets: show the value of equipment, property, and inventory against debts owed
+- Balance sheets: show the value of equipment, property, and inventory against debts owed.

-- Cash flow statements: confirm revenue comes from operations rather than asset sales or loans
+- Cash flow statements: confirm revenue comes from operations rather than asset sales or loans.

 Supplier agreements and customer contracts

 Where you can, renew agreements with customers and suppliers, especially if they're critical to business performance.
-If there's a big client that represents half of your revenue, a prospective buyer is going to want to see they're committed to using you.
-Similarly, if you have a great deal on supplies, get it in writing.
+If a big client represents a large share of your revenue, a prospective buyer will want to see they're committed to staying.

 Internal processes